kubernetes/kubernetes/docs/design/persistent-volume-provisioning.md

 #### API types

 ```
-// PersistentVolumeController represents the configuration of a persistent volume.
+// PersistentVolumeSet represents the configuration of a persistent volume.
-type PersistentVolumeController struct {
+type PersistentVolumeSet struct {
 	TypeMeta   `json:",inline"`
 	ObjectMeta `json:"metadata,omitempty"`

 	// Spec defines the desired specification of this PV controller.
-	Spec PersistentVolumeControllerSpec `json:"spec,omitempty"`
+	Spec PersistentVolumeSetSpec `json:"spec,omitempty"`

 	// Status is the current status of this PV controller.
-	Status PersistentVolumeControllerStatus `json:"status,omitempty"`
+	Status PersistentVolumeSetStatus `json:"status,omitempty"`
 }

-// PersistentVolumeControllerSpec is the specification of a PV controller.
+// PersistentVolumeSetSpec is the specification of a PV controller.
 // The controller creates volumes exactly like the Template until the unbound count equals the replica count
-type PersistentVolumeControllerSpec struct {
+type PersistentVolumeSetSpec struct {
 	// MinimumReplicas is the minimum number of unbound persistent volumes of this type desired in the system maintain
 	MinimumReplicas int `json:"minimumReplicas"`